 Next step is to get in touch with the Chief of Collection Centre.
 The Chief of the Collection Centre will be the best source of information about the needs of the team.
 Usually, Collection Centres need services and supplies such as food and beverages more than they need finances to support their work.

 Please note that everyone involved in the organization of the Grand Finale is working free of charge, while the running of the Collection Centre requires a lot of effort and your support might prove the be invaluable to them!

 What are the ground rules of running a Collection Centre?

-How exactly can I support a Collection Centre?
+How can I support a Collection Centre?

 A lot of companies decide to donate items for charitable auctions.
-It's a fun and easy way to support the running of a Collection Centre, which enters the items into a charitable auction and a great way to promote your company as well!
+It's a fun and easy way to support the running of a Collection Centre, which enters the items into a charity auction and a great way to promote your company as well!

 What can a Collection Centre offer in return for support?